mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

-In order to provide full topology information, it is RECOMMENDED that any implementation of 4o6RA be combined with an LDRA implementation {{RFC6221}} in a back-to-back structure, and that the LDRA implementation include a mechanism to obtain interface information that can be used to provide the Interface-ID option to outgoing DHCPV4-QUERY messages, as specified in Section 5.3.2 of {{RFC6221}}.
+In order to provide full topology information, it is RECOMMENDED that any implementation of 4o6RA be combined with an LDRA implementation {{RFC6221}} in a back-to-back structure, and that the LDRA implementation includes a mechanism to obtain interface information that can be used to provide the Interface-ID option to outgoing DHCPV4-QUERY messages, as specified in Section 5.3.2 of {{RFC6221}}.